xanoosh/wingchunProject/README.md

 This site has one page, menu elements are linked to content id's and scrolls to the chosen element(javascript).
 I made background image by myself using photoshop and ilustrator ink and brush :) .

-All in all, technologies used are html, css (sass, bootstrap), javascript (j'query).
+All in all, technologies used are html, css (sass, bootstrap), javascript (j'query)